carldubois/bigiq-cm-restapi-reference/docs/index.rst

 Introduction
 ------------

-This documentation was developed to assist providing the nessesary BIG-IQ REST API calls, step-by-step descriptive data, to complete a workflow task when manging Big-IP device configuration for each module area.
+This documentation was developed to assist the devops community by providing the nessesary BIG-IQ REST API calls, step-by-step descriptive data, to complete a workflow task when managing Big-IP device configuration for each module area.
 In conjunction, there will be supported reference documentation describing each API and related properties.

 Support